mareRong/cse15l-lab-reports/Lab1.md

   hi
   hi
 }
-The working directory is home, and running the cat command on its own has an empty output.
-However, we could continue to type into the terminal, where the same value we inputted will be returned to us as an output.
+The working directory is home, and running the cat command on its own duplicates whatever we type into the terminal.
+The cat command takes an argument and returns the content within the file provided, and since we do not have an input argument, the cat command waits for the user to input something and prints out the intake value.
 ```
 **With a path to a directory**
 ```